hyphanet/wininstaller/res/install_node/README.txt

 you start it up, so you should avoid this where possible.

 BASIC SECURITY:
+The easiest option is to use the system tray applet to launch Freenet.
+This will try to load a browser (Chrome or Firefox) in privacy/incognito mode.
+If the browser is in privacy mode it will tell you.
+Browser bugs might result in it not being in privacy mode so be careful of this.

-You MUST use a separate browser to access Freenet than the one you use to access the WWW at large.
+You MUST use a separate browser to access Freenet than the one you use to access the WWW at large (or use one with privacy mode enabled).
 Browser history stealing attacks enable malicious websites to probe for specific freesites you have visited.
 It may also be possible for hostile websites to probe for the existence of Freenet by javascript port scanning or similar attacks, or possibly even time loads of specific pages from Freenet, from the browser you use for the web; this last attack is unconfirmed at the time of writing.

 MORE SECURITY: